honnuanand/play-scala-starter-example/README.md

 sbt run
 ```

+And then go to <http://localhost:9000> to see the running web application.

+There are several demonstration files available in this template.

 ## cf push

 This project can also be built with Gradle; so to prepare and deploy (assuming you've targeted a foundation):